Extreme local statistics in random graphs: maximum tree extension counts

 \section{Minimum tree extension counts}

 In this paper we always studied the maximum rooted tree extension count, but it is also natural to ask about the minimum count instead.
-Below we record that are methods provide the following answer to this extreme value theory question, where the `sparse' case~$pn \ll \log n$ is degenerate due to isolated~vertices in~$\Gnp$ (since this is not our main focus, we did not investigate the finer details of the phase transition of~$\min_{v \in [n]}X_v$, i.e., how it decreases from order~$\mu_T =\Theta((pn)^{e_T})$ down to~zero). \begin{theorem}[Minimum for general trees, dense case] Fix a rooted tree~$T$, with root degree~$a$.
+Below we record that our methods provide the following answer to this extreme value theory question, where the `sparse' case~$pn \ll \log n$ is degenerate due to isolated~vertices in~$\Gnp$.
+Since this is not our main focus, we did not investigate the finer details of the phase transition of~$\min_{v \in [n]}X_v$, i.e., how it decreases from order~$\mu_T =\Theta((pn)^{e_T})$ down to~zero, which we leave as an interesting open problem. \begin{theorem}[Minimum for general trees, dense case] Fix a rooted tree~$T$, with root degree~$a$.
 If~$pqn \gg \log n$, then

 where the variance~$\sigma_T^2$ is as in \refT{thm:max_ext}.
 If~$pn \ll \log n$, then

 \end{theorem} \begin{proof} In the `dense' case~$pqn \gg \log n$, the minimum and maximum degree of~$\Gnp$ both deviate by the same amount from asymptotics~\eqref{eq:minmaxdegree}, modulo the sign.
 Hence~\eqref{eq:LLNvariance:min} follows from~\eqref{eq:Yt_conc} in the same way as~\eqref{eq:LLNvariance} of \refT{thm:max_ext} follows from~\eqref{eq:Yt_conc} of Proposition~\ref{prop:degtoext} (see the proof in \refS{sec:proof_dense_deduction}).